9623D-Double-Vision/DoubleVisionNB/README.md

 - [x] Whilden

 ### Q3
-In the first match, we played on the red alliance against teams 9447G and 88310W while being allied with 3859S. **We lost this match with 92-72.**
+In the first match, we played on the red alliance against teams 9447G and 88310W while being allied with 3859S. **We lost this match 92-72.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20first%20match.PNG">

 ### Q5